cavalab/feat/docs/guide/overview.rst

-Individuals are evaluated using an initial forward pass, after which each representation is used to fit a linear model using ridge regression [3]_.
+Individuals are evaluated using an initial forward pass, after which each representation is used to fit a linear model using ridge regression.
 The weights of the differentiable features in the representation are then updated using stochastic gradient descent.

 Feature representation
 ----------------------